-Buy clothes when you really need to, and spend your money on better quality or second hand items.
+Buy clothes when you really need to.
+And invest in better quality or second hand items.

 The true cost of fast fashion